viktorgkw/TopAutoSpot/README.md

 <br />
 Each user will be notified via email when something happens with their listings or listings they are interested in.
 <br />
-Vehicles can be from type: Cars, Trucks, Caravans, Boats, Motocycles, Trailers, Buses and Vehicle parts.
+Vehicles can be from type: Cars, Trucks, Caravans, Boats, Motocycles, Trailers and Buses.
 </strong>

 ## Building the project⚙️